Inflation (2025): Model Comparison

 where the prior probability of the model is given by $\pi({\cal M}_A)$.
 Assuming that all models are equally likely a priori, $\pi({\cal M}_A)=\pi({\cal M}_B)$, the relative probability of model $A$ relative to a reference model, in the light of the data, is thus given by the Bayes factor

-Computation of the multi-dimensional integral (\ref{inflation:eq:evidence}) is a challenging numerical task.
-Even using an efficient sampling algorithm requires hundreds of thousands of likelihood computations for each model, though slow-roll approximations can be used to calculate rapidly the primordial power spectrum using the APSIC numerical library~\cite{Martin:2013tda,*Martin:2013nzq,*Martin:2015dha} for a large number of single-field, slow-roll inflation models.
+Computation of the multi-dimensional integral (\Eq{inflation:eq:evidence}) is a challenging numerical task.
+Even using an efficient sampling algorithm requires hundreds of thousands of likelihood computations for each model, though slow-roll approximations can be used to rapidly calculate the primordial power spectrum using the APSIC numerical library~\cite{2018ascl.soft06031M} for a large number of single-field, slow-roll inflation models.

-The change in $\chi^2$ for selected slow-roll models relative to the Starobinsky $\R^2$ inflationary model, used as a reference, is given in Table~\ref{inflation:tab:inflation-evidence} (taken from~\cite{Akrami:2018odb}).
-All the other inflation models require a substantial amplitude of tensor modes, and so have an increased $\chi^2$ with respect to the Starobinsky and other models with a scalar tilt but small tensor modes.
-Table~\ref{inflation:tab:inflation-evidence} also shows the Bayesian evidence for ($\ln B_{A,{\rm ref}}>0$) or against ($\ln B_{A,{\rm ref}}<0$) a selection of inflation models using the \textit{Planck} analysis priors~\cite{Akrami:2018odb}.
-The Starobinsky $\R^2$ inflationary model may be chosen as a reference~\cite{Akrami:2018odb} that provides a good fit to current data.
-Higgs inflation~\cite{Bezrukov:2007ep} is indistinguishable using current data, making the model comparison ``inconclusive'' on the Jeffrey's scale ($|\ln B_{A,{\rm ref}}| <1$).
-(Recall, though, that this model is disfavored by the measured values of the Higgs and top quark masses~\cite{Buttazzo:2013uya}.)
-We note that although $\alpha$-attractor models can provide a good fit to the data, they are disfavored relative to the Starobinsky model due to their larger prior volume.
+The change in $\chi^2$ for selected slow-roll models relative to the Starobinsky $\R^2$ inflationary model, used as a reference, is given in \Tab{inflation:tab:inflation-evidence} (values taken from~\cite{Martin:2024qnn}). \Tab{inflation:tab:inflation-evidence} also shows the Bayesian evidence as displayed in \Fig{inflation:fig:Bayes} for all single-field models (see Refs~\cite{Martin:2013tda, Martin:2013nzq, Martin:2024qnn} for more complete descriptions of the models and their priors).
+The Jeffrey's scale distinguishes favored, weakly disfavored, moderately disfavored and strongly disfavored models, based on their Bayesian evidence.
+Disfavored models are those that either produce too large tensor modes, or scalar fluctuations with a spectral tilt that differs from the value preferred by the data, or that require an extreme fine tuning of their parameters.
+We note that although $\alpha$-attractor models can provide a good fit to the data, they are slightly disfavored relative to the Starobinsky model due to their larger prior volume.
 There is now strong evidence ($|\ln B_{A,{\rm ref}}|>5$) against large-field models such as chaotic inflation with a quadratic or a quartic potential.
-Indeed, over 30\% of the slow-roll inflation models considered in Ref.~\cite{Martin:2013tda,*Martin:2013nzq,*Martin:2015dha} are strongly disfavored by the \textit{Planck} data.
+Indeed, over 40\% of the slow-roll inflation models considered in Ref.~\cite{Martin:2013tda,Martin:2013nzq,Martin:2015dha,Martin:2024qnn} are strongly disfavored by the \textit{Planck} data.